Doctor-Butts/Hearts-and-Butt-Stuff/README.md

 <br>Boats are respawnable like the Chinook.

 <b>All of the other changes I can remember:</b>
+<br>Base has been moved to the Military area of Altis Airport.
+Since there are more vehicles, and planes that need a runway, the base has been moved.<br>
+<br>A lightpoint script has been attached to some base objects.
+This is so that the area is well-lit at night<br>
 <br>Large Trucks (HEMMT) can tow planes and helicopters: There are situations that a wreck is inaccessible because a helicopter would crash into surroundings.
 This lets a HEMMT move these vehicles around, or Taxi them.<br>
 <br>More civilians will spawn in cities, to hopefully offset performance cost, one of their waypoints have been removed<br>
 <br>Asking for reputation will display the numerical rep value as well.
 This is important because....<br>